hyperspy/hyperspy/docs/users/eelslab_tutorials.rst

 .. code-block:: python

-    s = el.load('CL1_eelslab.nc')
+    s = load('CL1_eelslab.nc')
     s.plot()

-As we can observe, the spectra contains the Sr, Ti, O and C ionisation edges in the 100-600 eV energy range.
+A trained EELS analyst well easily note that the spectra contains the Sr, Ti, O and C ionisation edges in the 100-600 eV energy range.

 ..
 NOTE::